lietxia/XiaoXinAir14IML_2019_hackintosh/README-en.md

 ## Current Status：
 * System🌌：Works fine on both 10.15.7 and Big Sur 11.2 (20D53) (recommend macOS 10.15.7.
 It is system lower 10.15 that the trackpad won‘t work.
 System lower 10.15.4 may lag while startup)
 * Disks🖴：If you are using Samsung PM981A, please consider to change.
 Or install by this way: http://bbs.pcbeta.com/forum.php?mod=viewthread&tid=1867021
-* Discrete graphics👾：Blocked（Can't work anyway）
+* Discrete graphics👾：Blocked (Can't work anyway)
 * Internal graphics👾：Success
-* Trackpad🖐️：Success（support gesture, 5 fingers at most）
+* Trackpad🖐️：Success (support gesture, 5 fingers at most)
 * Audio Card🔊：Success with layout-id 15, no plosive
 * Wi-Fi🌐：DW1820A works fine with most of functions, AC 9560 can use some of AWDL functions.
 * Bluetooth：DW1820A works，AC 9560 works unsteadily.